jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-shall-ocin-civic-underground.md

 **RR: Last year saw you launch the label, **[**Clash Lion**](https://soundcloud.com/clashlion)** with TERR and Daniel Watts.
 Can you describe the experience so far?
 What do you look for when selecting music to release on it?**

 Shall Ocin: Running a label requires a lot of work and you can't relax too much, but it has been an incredible experience.
-We don't have a specific genre we look to release, we're very open to different stuff...
-We're three people with very different backgrounds and styles, so we always have to find a common ground to work on, and I think that this is what makes the whole thing special.
+We don't have a specific genre we look to release, we're very open to different stuff - we're three people with very different backgrounds and styles, so we always have to find a common ground to work on, and I think that this is what makes the whole thing special.
 <br><br>

 **RR: You have a close relationship with Maceo Plex having worked on tracks together like the remix of The Magic and played numerous B2Bs.
 Can you describe your creative dynamic and personal relationship for us?**